AusClimateService/plotting_maps/README.md

 -	Simplify stored shapefiles or masks.
 Current masks are 1mm precision, this means that calculations with these regions are more intense than necessary.
 Most climate data is in the order of ~10 km (rarely ~100 m).
 Simplifying the geometries of the shapefiles can save lots of resources for no loss in results.

 **New plotting function:**
 -	Fully flexible custom n x m grid of plots.
 At the moment, minor modifications within multiplot are needed to make a custom plot for new layouts.
 It may be possible to make a function that can take in dimensions and a list of dataarrays to make a figure of many plots.
-This should use a similar format to the existing multi-panel plots and allow plotting gridded data, station data, stippling, ocean data, etc.
+This should use a similar format to the existing multi-panel plots and allow plotting gridded data, station data, stippling, ocean data, etc. (in progress issue #29)

 **Stats functions:**
 -	Optimise workflow to enable area-averaged time series (stats or just area mean).
 This function can be very memory intensive.
 Need to apply a strategy or strategies to reduce memory use.
 A possible option may be to calculate and save area averages for every year.
 Saving outputs in annual files is a common practice for climate models.
 -	Calculate statistics along streamlines.
 Similar to area averages, but for a custom transect.
 Eg for rivers instead of catchments.
 Eg issue https://github.com/AusClimateService/plotting_maps/issues/23

 </details>